-- · Save a beginning-of-the-year sample of each child's drawing and writing. - Take a photo of each child with their family-perhaps with a sign that says "My first day of kindergarten."
+- Save a beginning-of-the-year sample of each child's drawing and writing. - Take a photo of each child with their family-perhaps with a sign that says "My first day of kindergarten."
 (See Chapter 11.) - Send home the child's daily drawing and writing pages or the first drawing and writing book (8-10 blank, white, stapled pages) for families to enjoy!
 (After first studying them and copying a few pages for assessment purposes.)
-Note: you may choose to introduce your writing workshop program in October. - Adorn the walls of your classroom with drawings and photos of your children. - Teach pink "heart words."
+Note: Your writing workshop program will evolve to fit the needs of each new diverse group of learners. - Adorn the walls of your classroom with drawings, photos, and the names of your children. - Teach pink "heart words."
 Sing, sign, spell, and read!
 Practice handwriting drills on wipe-off boards.
 Twenty-second reviews are powerful (See Chapter 4.)
 Refer to "heart word" charts and collections in the classroom. - Send sets of 14-16 "pink heart words" home in a special learning gift box after most children know several of them.
 Point out large pink and purple heart words on wall posters; challenge learners to quickly master these words; readers love to look for words they know!
-(Reread Chapter 4.) - Begin teaching children to independently use writing totes: introduce Write a List, Write the Room, Make a Message, and Rubber Band Books as they fit into your curriculum frame. - Provide small closely-guided lessons in making Stamp and Read Skinny Books using "I see a ."
+(Reread Chapter 4.) - Begin teaching children to independently use writing totes: introduce Write a List, Write the Room, Make a Message, and Rubber Band Books as they fit into your curriculum framework. - Provide small closely-guided lessons in making Stamp and Read Skinny Books using "I see the ."
 (Reread Chapter 6.)
-This center initially requires the most supervision but is perfect for building beginning literacy instruction, teaching the concept of words and sentences. - Integrate art, music, poetry and story: chanting nursery rhymes begins and extends throughout the year.
+This center initially requires the most supervision but is perfect for building beginning literacy instruction, teaching the concept of words and sentences. - Integrate art, science, music, poetry and story: chanting nursery rhymes begins and extends throughout the year.
 Poetry "I Can Read' notebooks begin.
 Study sunflowers and artist Monet.
 Do self-portraits.
-Explore shapes and designs. - Science: Take "writerly-scientific walks" (quote from Lucy Calkins) with clipboards.
-Draw and label observations.
-Teach a love of trees and leaves; notice colors everywhere and build voracious vocabulary habits: amber, silver, turquoise, gold, maroon, coral... - Math: Count everything; look for patterns; explore and draw shapes; introduce the calendar. - Literacy Play Center begins as a home center with phone and notepads, clipboards and pens (for making lists) and board books to read to babies.
+Explore shapes and designs.
+Give children Read and Sing Big Books[TM] for English language and fluency. - Science: Take "writerly-scientific walks" (quote from Lucy Calkins) with clipboards.
+Draw and label signs of fall.
+Teach a love of trees and leaves; notice colors everywhere, and build voracious vocabulary habits: amber, silver, turquoise, gold, maroon, coral, teal, fuchsia... - Math: Count everything; look for patterns; explore and draw shapes; introduce the calendar. - Literacy Play Center begins as a home center with phone and notepads, clipboards and pens (for making lists) and board books to read to babies.
 Block-building creations are labeled with photos taken! - Begin teaching The Pledge of Allegiance in American Sign Language, using The American Patriot CD with Lee Greenwood.
-Build focus, self-regulation and vocabulary with symbols of our country. - Introduce "Read-to-Self" from The Daily 5TM.
+Build focus, self-regulation and vocabulary with symbols of our country. - Introduce "Read-to-Self" from The Daily 5[TM].
 (Some teachers wait until October to give children individual book boxes and teach how to select "just-right" I Can Read books.) - Expose children to sophisticated vocabulary: nurture voracious vocabulary learners daily! - Practice deliberate and purposeful behaviors to build self-regulation and develop positive habits of mind for success in school-and in life!

-Optimal Teaching - Diverse Needs - Our Reality
+Optimal Writing Instruction - Diverse Needs - Our Reality